sbarnes7/PitConn-App/README.md

  - [ ] Cosmetics last categories without any applications
  - [ ] Get Acquity Q5000 image (waiting from people)
  ## Resolved Issues(2/6/2020)
+ - [x] Check dhr accessories imageds with orange at top are wrong images
+ - [x] DXF 500 DMA app doesnt have category
  - [x] Need images for dhr accessories (waiting from people)
  - [x] Figure out if logo will be changing to TA and waters
  - [x] Need building materials image